Skip to content

 Release cycle

-We highly advise you to keep up-to-date to the latest version due to the following reasons:
+We highly advise you to keep up to date with the latest version for the following reasons:

 • ClusterControl has to keep up with all the latest changes and modifications introduced by supported database and application vendors.

-• Some of the issues you encountered probably have been fixed in the latest weekly maintenance or latest major release.
+• Some of the issues you have encountered may already be fixed in the latest weekly maintenance or major release.

 To upgrade ClusterControl to the latest version, see Upgrading ClusterControl.